roselinetwagiramariya/fruit-sales-exercise-roselinetwagiramariya/README.md

 1. Open GitBash in Windows or the Terminal in Mac and navigate to the project folder.
 1. Run the tests.
 We won't be covering testing with python in this course.
-Use the following command to run the tests: pytest tests.py.
+Use the following command to run the tests: `pytest tests.py`.
 You can read more about it [here](https://realpython.com/python-testing/).
 1. Review the output from running the test.
 This will let you know whether your code produces the expected results.